mohsin309/vue-scroll-fixed-navbar/README.md

-# Vue Top Fixed Header
+# Vue Scroll Fixed Navbar

-A Simple vue fixed header package which will help you to fix the top header or navbar while scrolling the screen.
+A Simple vue scroll fixed navbar package which will help you to fix the top header or navbar while scrolling the screen.

 ## Installation